preston-werner-ventures/prestonwernerventures.com/notes/YOU'RE INVITED: A tech-climate convergence, far from the sluggish center.md

 “We’re in a position where we can still change this, if we do the politics right,” he said.
 “It’s not like it’s working well even for the elites.
 They’re constantly afraid of anything going wrong.”

-To Yari Greaney, PWV program manager for Local Politics and Environmental Justice, what’s required is a cultural shift in how we relate to the world — and she admits the shift “gets really existential really quickly,” but she still hopes for a movement towards the Iroquois’ “Seventh Generation Principle” that states we should plan for sustainability seven generations ahead of today.
+To Yari Greaney, 128 Collective program manager for Local Politics and Environmental Justice, what’s required is a cultural shift in how we relate to the world — and she admits the shift “gets really existential really quickly,” but she still hopes for a movement towards the Iroquois’ “Seventh Generation Principle” that states we should plan for sustainability seven generations ahead of today.

 “I wonder what it takes to get people to think about that time horizon,” she said.
 “It’s probably easier than infinity but a hurdle nevertheless.”